FDA 510(k) Regulatory Intelligence Database

 What is 510k Database?

-510k Database is a free, independent regulatory intelligence platform for FDA 510(k) premarket notification records.
+510k Database is an independent FDA 510(k) regulatory intelligence platform that structures premarket notification data into searchable analytical insights.
 It is not affiliated with the FDA.

-• 174,883 devices mapped into regulatory intelligence clusters across 4,754 product codes and 20 FDA review panels.
+- 174,883 FDA 510(k) devices mapped into regulatory intelligence clusters across product codes, device categories, and 20 FDA review panels.

-• Each device record includes regulatory pathway interpretation, review time benchmarking and manufacturer clearance profiles.
+- Each device record includes regulatory pathway interpretation, FDA review time benchmarking, and manufacturer clearance profiles derived from submission-level data.

-• Selected records include the regulatory consultant who managed the submission - intelligence not available in the FDA's downloadable files.
+- Selected records include regulatory consulting firms associated with each submission - intelligence not available in FDA downloadable datasets.

 How is this different from FDA.gov?